adamsmichal/laravel-docker/README.md

 ## Usage

+Create /src folder where you have to create or clone your laravel app.

+You need to configure laravel app env to connect database in correct way.

+Example:
+  DB_HOST=mysql
+  DB_PORT=3306
+  DB_DATABASE=homestead
+  DB_USERNAME=homestead
+  DB_PASSWORD=secret

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

 Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker-compose up -d --build site`.